E3SM-Project/polaris/docs/developers_guide/ocean/test_groups/inertial_gravity_wave.md

 `init` step.
 Namelist and streams files are updated in {py:meth}`polaris.ocean.tests.inertial_gravity_wave.forward.Forward.dynamic_model_config()` with time steps determined algorithmically based on config options.
-The number of cells is computed from config options in {py:meth}`polaris.ocean.tests.inertial_gravity_wave.forward.Forward.compute_cell_count()` so that this can be used to constrain the number of MPI tasks that tests have as their target and minimum (if the resources are not explicitly prescribed).
+The number of cells is approximated from config options in {py:meth}`polaris.ocean.tests.inertial_gravity_wave.forward.Forward.compute_cell_count()` so that this can be used to constrain the number of MPI tasks that tests have as their target and minimum (if the resources are not explicitly prescribed).
 For